chrisma/planetscale-demo/README.md

 # PlanetScale Workflow Helper scripts

+This is my dirst demo change

 📺 [Recording from live demo at PlanetScale Happy-Half-Hour](https://youtu.be/l3oe7srRUZw?t=610)